Wednesday, January 30, 2013

 1 tablespoon baking soda

-To make, in a small dish mix washing soda and baking soda together.
-Add enough water to mix.
+In a small cup mix washing soda and baking soda together.
+Turn on tap water as hot as it gets.
+Add water to almost fill cup and quickly stir the powder mixture and dissolve thoroughly.
 Pour into quart-sized container.
 Add more water to almost fill.
 Shake well.
 Pour in Castile soap.
 Shake vigorously.
 Add more water to fill the container.
-Use 1/3 cup for regular load.
-(Note: for cloth diapers I rinse my load in cold water first, then add the detergent and wash load on hot.)
+Use 1/3-1/2 cup for regular load.
+More for a heavily soiled one.
+(Note: to learn how I wash cloth diapers go here.)

 It's that easy.